LiveHelperChat/doc/docs/javascript-arguments.md

                             // By having this enabled you increase server load but visitor won't need to reload page to see operator invitation message. survey : 1,         // Survey Id.
 Department Survey id overrides this value. | Optional operator : 1,       // To what opeartor chat should be assigned once it's started automaticaly.
+It's User ID | Optional
+    scope_storage: false,    // Should we store Live Helper Chat related data within passed scope or use global one. `lhc` | Optional
-It's User ID | Optional cookie_per_page : false  // (false | true | false | "/cookiepath").
+    lhc_var: {},             // If you are passing variables you can modify this object and attribute would be updated automatically.
+E.g LHC_API.args.lhc_var.gender = 'some gender' | Optional cookie_per_page : false  // (false | true | false | "/cookiepath").
 Default value - false
                              // false - cookie will be set per domain.
 Same chat will be available across all pages where script is embeded.
                              // true - cookie will be set per page path.
 Cookie path argument is not set.
 Usefull if you want to have different instances of chat per page.